 Visual examinations found numerous locations with heavy deformation (crushing) on the outer strand wires that also exhibited fatigue fractures.
 The observed crushing deformation likely resulted from: a) simple overload events, b) uneven drum winding with heavy loads, or c) shock/dynamic loading that locally deformed the outer wires in the strands.

 The wire deformation introduced laps and seams that are favorable fatigue initiation sites.
 Most fractures were observed at the deformed wire locations.
 Repeated bending during operation after wire deformation propagated numerous fatigue cracks – resulting in catastrophic overload failure after the load bearing capability of the wire rope was reduced due to the numerous fractured wires.

-We perform Failure Analysis for clients in industries including mining, energy and petrochemical.
+We perform Failure Analysis on various equipment for clients in industries including mining, energy and petrochemical.

 – Forensic Failure Investigation of Forklift Accident

 – Materials / Metallurgical Troubleshooting